 4. Length Of Credit History

 How long your account(s) have been active also plays a huge role in your credit record.

-It is also good for your credit score to maintain a healthy mix of credit, this can be store accounts, credit card, home loan, service contracts such as cell phone account and so on.
+It is also good for your credit score to maintain a healthy mix of credit, this can be store accounts, credit cards, home loans, service contracts such as cell phone accounts, and so on.
 This will help establish a strong credit history for you.

 5. Avoid Closing Accounts/Credit Cards

 It is advisable that you do not close a credit card account.
 If you feel like you do not need the credit anymore, it is best to stop using it instead of closing the account.
 Depending on the age and credit limit of a card, it can hurt your credit score if you close the account.

 Your credit score is one number that can cost or save you a lot of money in your lifetime.
 An excellent score can land you lower interest rates, meaning you will pay less for any line of credit you take out.

 But it’s up to you to make sure your credit remains strong so you can have access to more opportunities to be approved for any credit you may require as you will be labeled a low-risk client.